 - Optional: If your wood utensils are not as high as the paper towel roll you use, you will need to add a section of a 1- 1/4” diameter wood dowel to create more height for the center utensil.
 I had the dowel in my scrap wood pile, but a wooden thimble would work well, too.

 These instructions are for short handled utensils.
-If yours are longer than the paper towel roll, then skip cutting a dowel and just drill two holes on the top of the wood base (center and near the rim ) a little smaller than the utensils’ handles.
+If the utensils you plan to use are longer than the paper towel roll, then skip cutting a dowel and just drill two holes on the top of the wood base (center and near the rim) a little smaller than the utensils’ handles.

 1. Decide which utensil will be in the center.
 The spoon I had was much longer than the fork, so I used that for the center.
 It still wasn’t as high as the paper towel roll, so I had to cut a 2-inch section from a wide dowel.
 Drill a hole in the center on one end of the dowel about an inch down into it.